Annawhite20/alx-low_level_programming/README.md

-C programming language is one of the best language.
+C programming language is one of the best programming language.